inframanufaktur/no-11/readme.md

 Add CSS files in `./_src/assets/css/`.
 Afterwards you can add the entry point in `./_src/data/css.js`.
 This will make the contents of the parsed file available in the [global data cascade](https://www.11ty.dev/docs/data-global/).

 💁 Compilation happens through `./_helper/compileCss.js`

+## Tooling

+### Husky & lint-staged

+We use Husky and lint-staged for a bunch of checks.
+You find the scripts in `./.husky`.

+### Netlify

+If you deploy your site using Netlify, you’ll be pleased to know that [`netlify-plugin-11ty`](https://github.com/zeroby0/netlify-plugin-11ty) is installed.

 ## Contributing